whoisksy/binance-trade-analysis-for-tax-and-reporting/README.md

 {in-progress}

-To analyse trades done by user on Binance cryptocurrency trading platform using API and generate summary of the trade for tax and reporting.
+To analyse trades done by user on Binance cryptocurrency trading platform and generate summary of the trade for tax and reporting.